aletheia-foundation/aletheia-admin/README.md

 ## What do we need?

+ :running: :couple: :family: :two_men_holding_hands: :two_women_holding_hands: :dancer: :dancers: :ok_woman: :boy: :girl: :woman: :man: :baby: :older_woman: :older_man: :man_with_turban: :construction_worker: :cop: :angel: :princess: :dragon_face: :octocat:
-Anyone and everyone.
+Anyone and everyone!
 Aletheia is currently under construction and we are seeking developers and designers.
-But just as software doesn’t write itself, communities don’t build themselves either, as we grow there will be further scope for contribution so check back regularly.
+But just as software doesn’t write itself, communities don’t build themselves either, we are open to any form of participation.

 ## Contact us  :email: